R. J. B. Bosworth: Views

-Interaction with Scholarship on Benito Mussolini
+Interaction with scholarship on Mussolini

 Bosworth's work on Italian Fascism fits into a topic of scholarship "as controversial and congested today as in the past."
 Bosworth fits into the orthodox Anglo-Saxon scholarly tradition on Italian Fascism: his biography focuses on Mussolini's politics, rather than his personality.
 When he does discuss Mussolini's personality, Bosworth portrays him uniquely:

 "Bosworth's Duce was a cynical misanthrope, a crude Darwinist, and an ideological agnostic, a man who viewed politics not as a means to realize any long-held vision but rather as an area of opportunistic compromises and deals designed to achieve short-term tactical advantages that bolstered his own power and prestige."

 Similarly, Bosworth's examination of Mussolini's politics differs from contemporaries.
 He has significant 'interpretive disagreements' with MacGregor Knox and Renzo De Felice.
 He disagrees with the assertion of Knox and De Felice that Mussolini fundamentally took Italy into war.
 He argues that Mussolini simply represented the Italy of his time, particularly their "feelings of inferiority and resentment after World War I", rather than swaying or deceiving his population.

 Bosworth does agree with De Felice that the regime was generally accepted by the Italian people.
 He opposes recent scholars, who attribute Mussolini's power to the 'mythical and symbol universe of fascism', and above all Bosworth denies that Mussolini himself revolutionised and transformed Italy.

-Interaction with Scholarship on Italian Fascism
+Interaction with scholarship on Italian Fascism

 The most notable interaction between Bosworth and his contemporaries on the topic of Italian Fascism concerns the nature and purpose of the scholarship itself.
 Especially in his book The Italian Dictatorship, Bosworth condemns contemporary scholarship for what he sees as a failure to fulfil its moral and political duty.
 He particularly criticises Renzo De Felice as allegedly fitting into a group of 'anti-anti-Fascists', who fail to adequately condemn Italian Fascism.
 In this, Bosworth has been criticised as 'politicising scholarly activity' in a way which has caused him to neglect important advancements in the decades preceding his work.

 Bosworth also critiques scholarly distinction between Fascist Italy and Nazi Germany, emphasising instead their similarities.
 He calls for scholarship to approach Fascism similarly to scholars of Nazism, applying similar historiographical questions.
 However, he acknowledges significant differences between foreign policies of Mussolini and German dictator Adolf Hitler.